kmaetschke/eoas-556-project/README.md

 ### Data:
 The used data sets for global Vertical Gravity Gradients with 1 arcminute resolution are available at https://topex.ucsd.edu/pub/global_grav_1min/ (Sandwell et al., 2014).
 They combine data from the altimeters Altika, Cryosat LRM, Cryosat SAR, Sentinel-3A/B, Jason-2, and Cryosat-2.
-For the corrections of the gravimetry data I use bathymetry data from GEBCO (https://download.gebco.net, GEBCO Bathymetric Compilation
+For the corrections of the gravimetry data I use bathymetry data from GEBCO (https://download.gebco.net, GEBCO Compilation Group (2024) GEBCO 2024 Grid (doi:10.5285/1c44ce99-0a0d-5f4f- e063-7086abc0ea0f)).
-Group 2022).

 ### Methods:
 The method for using VGG data derived from satellite altimetry has been described by Le Mével (2024) and used